Is Climate Change Affecting Your Bottom Line?

 Fluctuating Utility Prices

 During extreme weather conditions, residents head straight for the thermostat.
 And property owners who aren’t recouping utility costs are feeling the pinch due to this increased utility usage.
 However, we can’t solely blame the residents’ heating/cooling habits, or their long, hot showers.
-Recent harsh winters and sweltering summers have caused utility companies to raise their prices, making it even more challenging for property managers to cover all the costs.
-Take a look at the pricing trends of water, natural gas, and electricity over recent years:
+From extreme weather patterns to the war in Ukraine, utility companies have drastically increased their prices.
+This makes it even more challenging for property managers to cover all the costs.
+Take a look at these shocking statistics:

 With the unpredictability of weather, utility prices, and resident habits, there’s no better time to consider decoupling utilities from rent.
 Without an effective strategy, properties that cover all utility costs are putting themselves at financial risk, and will struggle to grow their net operating income (NOI).